taylorconor/Attempy/README.md

 A known issue with PhantomJS (which we use for smoke tests) may cause 'make test' to occasionaly hang when testing an ssl-enabled site (such as Facebook OAuth).
 Quitting the process (ctrl-c) and re-starting it by running 'make test' again should fix any issues.

 Deleting a recently "uploaded" file and then reloading the page will resurrect the file.

-Tests are currently failing for keybinding emulation, keybinding emulation is currently working.
-The tests need to be updated.